 Which legal practice areas will suit you best?

 Keep an open mind about which areas of law you’d like to practise in – that’s a key piece of advice experienced lawyers often give trainees as they start in a firm.
 At interview recruiters won’t expect you to know exactly what you want to specialise in; working life at a practice is very different to studying at university and the training contract is designed to help you work out which areas of law suit you best.
 There should be no pressure to make a decision at this early stage and it’s as well to gain experience around different areas of a firm to be certain that you’re making the right choice for a more permanent direction.
-Luke Hurren, a trainee solicitor at Mills & Reeve LLP, explains: ‘We have a wide range of clients at the firm, from large corporate clients, universities and hospitals to wealthy landowners with agricultural and private client matters.
+Luke Hurren, an associate at Mills & Reeve LLP, explains: ‘We have a wide range of clients at the firm, from large corporate clients, universities and hospitals to wealthy landowners with agricultural and private client matters.
 As you move seats during the training contract you have the chance to experience difference types of client and personalities and see which practice areas appeal to you most.’

 It is important to have knowledge of the firm you have applied to, the type of legal work it undertakes and the clients the practice advises.
 Recruiters will expect you to demonstrate this awareness at application and interview stage, so make sure you have invested in thorough background research by reading through the areas of practice (all written by partners) on this site.